cloud-gov/federalist.18f.gov/pages/documentation/getting-started-with-jekyll.md

 ## Assets and internal links

 Make sure that the urls to assets and internal links will be correct locally, for preview builds and custom domains by using `site.baseurl` when constructing asset urls manually or use the `asset` helper tag if using the `jekyll-assets` gem.
 The value is provided by the platform  environment variable `BASEURL`.
-See [environment-variables](env-vars-federalist) for more information.
+See [build environment variables](../env-vars-on-federalist-builds) for more information.